← All Resources

 Measures of Center: Mean, Median, and Mode

-These three numbers each describe the "middle" of a dataset, but they do it differently — and which one you choose matters.
+These three numbers each describe the "middle" of a dataset, but they do it in very different ways.
+Choosing the wrong one is one of the most common mistakes I see.

-Mean (average): Add all values and divide by the count.
+Mean (average): Add all values, divide by the count.
 For the dataset {4, 7, 8, 9, 12}: mean = 40 ÷ 5 = 8.
-The mean is sensitive to extreme values (outliers).
-If one value changes from 12 to 120, the mean jumps from 8 to 29.6, even though most values are still single digits.
+Simple enough.
+But the mean has a weakness — it gets yanked around by extreme values.
+Change that 12 to 120 and the mean jumps from 8 to 29.6, even though most values are still single digits.

 Median: The middle value when data is sorted.
-For {4, 7, 8, 9, 12}: median = 8 (the third value in a five-item set).
-For even-numbered datasets, the median is the average of the two middle values.
-The median is resistant to outliers — changing 12 to 120 does not change the median at all.
-This is why median household income ($74,580 in the U.S.) is preferred over average household income ($105,000+) — the average is inflated by very high earners.
+For {4, 7, 8, 9, 12}: median = 8.
+For even-numbered datasets, average the two middle values.
+Here's why the median matters: changing 12 to 120 doesn't budge it at all.
+And that's exactly why median household income ($74,580 in the U.S.) gets reported instead of average household income ($105,000+) — a handful of billionaires pull the average way up, but the median tells you what a typical household actually earns.

 Mode: The most frequently occurring value.
 For {4, 7, 7, 9, 12}: mode = 7.
-A dataset can have no mode (all unique values), one mode, or multiple modes (bimodal, multimodal).
-Mode is most useful for categorical data: "the most common shoe size" or "the most popular color."
+A dataset can have no mode, one mode, or several.
+Honestly, mode doesn't come up that often in practice outside of categorical data — "the most common shoe size" or "the most popular color."

 Use the Mean, Median, Mode Calculator to compute all three instantly for any dataset.